Beauty (2009 film)

 Beauty (Beauty うつくしいもの, Beauty: Utsukushii-mono) is a 2009 Japanese drama film directed by Toshio Gotō.
 The film explores themes of love, beauty, kabuki, and the strength of human spirit.
-It was entered into the 31st Moscow International Film Festival.
+It was entered into the 20th Tokyo International Film Festival, as well as the 31st Moscow International Film Festival.

 Plot

 Film is set in a small village of Ina district, Nagano Prefecture, Japan, in the 1930s.
 Hanji, a young boy, sees the performance of a kabuki for the first time as a dedication event in the village.
 He is fascinated by the performance of Yukio, a character as young as Hanji, who dances as "Tenryu Koishibuki".

 He begins to learn the Kabuki with Yukio and Utako, a girl friend, and soon becomes an excellent actor.

 One day in 1944, Hanji and Yukio received the draft cards.
 The tide of the war was against Japan.
 The village people held the final stage of the Kabuki for the two young men who might never return there again.
 After war was over, Japan was defeated.
 Hanji and Yukio survived the war, but they were detained in Siberia by USSR.

 A few years after, only Hanji could return to the village and met Utako again.
 He saw that the village people were utterly dejected by the war.
 Hanji decided that he would revive the Kabuki and the village.

 In the 1980s, Hanji is aware that he is near the end of his life.
 The village people hold the final performance of Kabuki for Hanji, and he dances "Tenryu Koishibuki" for Yukio.